adammeh/chaos-engineering-tutorial/pod-failure/step2/text.md

 This makes it perfect for testing — no complex logic, just a predictable response we can monitor.

+## What is a Pod?

+A Pod is the smallest deployable unit in Kubernetes — basically, a single instance of an application.
+- Each Pod usually contains one container (the hashicorp/http-echo app in our case).
+- Pods can die, restart, or be replaced automatically.
+- Pods are managed by Deployments, which ensure the desired number of replicas are always running.

 ## Deploy the backend with a Deployment
 ```
 kubectl create deployment backend \